TPS 9-1-1 Call Centre

 The Town's Communication Operators

 The Taber Police Service employs five full-time and three part-time communication operators (comm ops) commonly referred to as dispatchers.
-All comm ops are sworn as special constables and have obtained Emergency Medical Dispatch Certification.
+All comm ops are certified in Emergency Police and Fire Dispatch.

 The Lifeline of the Taber Police Service

 Comm ops are often referred to as the lifeline of the Taber Police Service as they may be the first person you come in contact with whether by attending the station, telephone, or through 9-1-1.